Ricky0625/cpp_modules/CPP05/README.md

 ## Ex02: No, you need form 28B, not 28C

-For ex02, we were asked to create three concrete classes that inherits from the Form class.
+For Ex02, we were asked to create three concrete classes that inherit from the Form class.
+Each of them will have a different output when being executed.

 ## Ex03: At least this beats coffee-making